Western Sky personal loans- have you seen the advertisements?

 But let’s make it a little more real by demonstrating just how some of these numbers add up.
 I’ll start with the smallest loan on the “Rates” chart above.

-Let’s say you’re in a bind and want a personal loan of $500 from Western Sky Financial.
-In order to do that they will charge you a $350 loan origination fee that is taken from the proceeds of the loan.
+Let's say you're in a bind and want a personal loan of $500 from Western Sky Financial.
+In order to get this loan they will charge you a $350 loan origination fee that is taken from the proceeds of the loan.
 That means that in order to get the $500 you need, you have to actually borrow $850.

 What the… are they serious?